Our Class Names

 Errolyn Wallen is a Belize born, British composer.
 She grew up in Tottenham with her aunt and uncle and her siblings.
 Her aunt and uncle paid for her to have piano lessons, which inspired her love of classical music.
 From this, she buried herself in books in order to learn more about music theory and composition.
 Wallen's compositions take inspiration from a variety of art forms, including film and art.
 Her arrangement of 'Jerusalem' was performed at the Last Night of the Proms 2020.
 If you are interested in hearing more of her compositions, search for her barrier-breaking Orchestra X.

-Year Four, Kiwanuka Class
+Year Four, Nadim Class

 Year Five, Kawende Class

-Year Six, Berry Class
+Year Six, Thakur Class

-Year Five, Fields Class
+Year Five, Beadle-Blair Class

 Year Six, Sissay Class